 "He grinned at me!" was my daughter's exclamation that made all the logistical nightmares of our inauguration trip worthwhile.

-Arriving in Baltimore late last Saturday morning, we threw on all our warmest clothes and headed the five blocks uptown to City Hall, where Barack Obama, Joe Biden and their families were expected in four or five hours.
+Arriving in Baltimore late last Saturday morning, we threw on our warmest clothes and headed the five blocks uptown to City Hall, where Barack Obama, Joe Biden and their families were expected in four or five hours.
 It was about 15 degrees, part of the most bone-rattling cold snap on the East Coast in most of a decade.

-Elizabeth joined the crowd in chanting "O-Bam-A" as the time for his appearance drew near.
+Elizabeth joined the crowd in shouting "O-Bam-A" as the time for his appearance drew near.
 We happy mob would have been pleased to pelt Maryland's governor with rotten Chesapeake Bay crabs as his introduction droned on.

-Finally, everybody's enthusiasm ratcheted up and up and up.
-After several false alarms as other tall guys walked out through the doors, at last it really was Obama.
+Finally, everybody's enthusiasm ratcheted up, and up and up.
+After several false alarms, as other tall guys walked out through the doors, at last it really was Obama.